Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="aggregation"></a>
 ### Aggregation

-[Aggregation](https://chapel-lang.org/docs/modules/packages/CopyAggregation.html#copyaggregation) is used to copy a local value into a remote array or copy a value from a remote array into a local variable.
+[Aggregation](https://chapel-lang.org/docs/modules/packages/CopyAggregation.html#copyaggregation) is used to copy local values into a remote array (`DstAggregator`) or copy values from a remote array into local variables (`SrcAggregator`).
 This provides a significant speed up when doing batch assignments.

 Syntax:
 ```chapel